jedjovellanos/Data_Job_Postings_Analysis/README.md

 ORDER BY skill_count DESC;
 ```
 ![Top Paying Skills](assets/skill_count_graph.png)
-*Bar graph depicting the skills that appear more than three times within the job results from the first query.*
+*Bar graph depicting the skills that appear more than three times within the job results from the first query*

 Insights from query results:
 - **SQL** is the most demanded skill for top-paying data-related roles, appearing 7 times in the top 10 highest paying jobs